microsoft/pyright/README.md

 * Links to symbol definitions

 ## Build Instructions
+To build the project:
 1. Install [nodejs](https://nodejs.org/en/)
 2. Open terminal window in main directory of cloned source
 3. Execute "npm install" to download dependencies
 4. Execute "npm run build"

+To build the VS Code extension package:
+Same as above, plus
+1. Execute "npm run package"

+The resulting package (pyright-X.Y.Z.vsix) can be found in the client directory.
+To install in VS Code, go to the extensions panel and choose "Install from VSIX..." from the menu, then select the package.

 ## Code Structure